 History of 13th Beach Golf Links

-In the early 1920’s the Australian Jam Company purchased 405 acres at what is now 13th Beach Golf Links and established an asparagus farm.
+In the early 1920’s the Australian Jam Company purchased 405 acres on the Bellarine Peninsula, at what is now 13th Beach Golf Links and established an asparagus farm.
 The original diesel pump which provided water for irrigation is still beside the 5th tee of The Beach Course.
 The early 1970’s saw the end of asparagus farming when the property began producing beef cattle.
 It was then that the property grew to over 830 acres.

 1999 saw a joint venture established to create a premium golf and residential precinct on 520 acres.
 The master plan allowed for 27 holes of golf, clubhouse facility, 150 residential allotments and 150 condominiums.